kitman20022002/front-end/front-end/react/react-fragments.md

 glossary,react,front-end

 ## Definition
-- A element that was design to lets you group list of children without adding extra nodes to the DOM
+- A element that was design to let you group list of children without adding extra nodes to the DOM

 ## Usage